mehai/mini-projects/README.md

 Consists of a few scripts demonstarating the usage of timescaleDB in the context of time-series data provided by the taxi services in NYC.
 It follows a tutorial on the timescaleDB website.

+## timescaleDB_python
+A simple python client interacting with an instance of PostgreSQL (TimescaleDB extension).